Remote Proctor NOW Policy for Online Exams

 - Restart computer before logging into the proctored test environment.
 All other programs and/or windows on the testing computer MUST be closed prior to logging into the proctored test environment and must remain closed until the exam is completed.

-- Establish identification by displaying your VU Identification badge.
+- Establish identification by displaying your VU Identification badge or an official Driver License.

 - Display a clean whiteboard no larger than 9″ x 12″ prior to the exam.